Kirby's Dream Buffet

-Kirby's Dream Buffet is a 2022 party video game developed by HAL Laboratory and published by Nintendo for the Nintendo Switch as a spinoff title in the Kirby series.
-The game was announced via social media in July 2022 and was digitally released worldwide for the Nintendo eShop the following month.
+Kirby's Dream Buffet is a 2022 action, racing, and party video game developed by HAL Laboratory and published by Nintendo for the Nintendo Switch as a spinoff title in the Kirby series.
+It was announced via social media in July 2022 and was digitally released worldwide for the Nintendo eShop the following month.
 The game supports both local and online multiplayer.

-Kirby's Dream Buffet revolves around four player characters known as Kirbys, each controlled by either a human player or artificial intelligence, competing in various dessert-themed race courses and minigames with the objective of collecting the most strawberries, growing larger in the process.
-Strawberries can be obtained through various means, including finishing races quickly, defeating enemies, and knocking out other racers, all of which can be achieved with food-themed power-ups that replace the series' traditional Copy Abilities.
+Kirby's Dream Buffets gameplay revolves around four player characters known as Kirbys, each controlled by either a human player or artificial intelligence, competing in a variety of dessert-themed race courses and minigames with the objective of collecting the most strawberries, growing larger in the process.
+Strawberries can be obtained through various means, including finishing races quickly, defeating enemies, and knocking out other racers, all of which can be achieved with food-themed power-ups that replace the series's traditional Copy Abilities.

 Kirby's Dream Buffet received mixed reviews, with general praise for its visuals, divided opinions on its gameplay, and criticism for its online mode.
-Many reviewers compared the game to Fall Guys both before and after its release.
-Kirby's Dream Buffet was released just a few months after the release of Kirby and the Forgotten Land, a mainline Kirby game.
+It was nominated for Family Game of the Year during the 26th Annual D.I.C.E.
+Awards, losing to Mario + Rabbids Sparks of Hope (2022).
+Many reviewers compared the game to Fall Guys (2020) both before and after its release.
+Kirby's Dream Buffet was released just a few months after the release of Kirby and the Forgotten Land (2022), a mainline Kirby game.

 Gameplay

-Kirby's Dream Buffet is a multiplayer video game in which the player characters—four ball-shaped Kirbys—roll through dessert-themed levels and compete to collect the most strawberries.
+Kirby's Dream Buffet is a multiplayer video game in which the player characters – four ball-shaped Kirbys – roll through dessert-themed levels and compete to collect the most strawberries.
 In the game's frame story, Kirby is suddenly shrunken down by the Dream Fork, causing him to land in the cake he was about to eat.

 Each Kirby can be controlled by either a human player or artificial intelligence (AI), with the latter having four difficulty levels.
 Multiple non-player characters known as Waddle Dees are also controlled by AI.
 As characters consume strawberries, they increase in size and speed, though hovering becomes more difficult.
-Players can defeat enemies and use food power-ups on each level to attack one another or expand their lead.
-For instance, chili peppers give characters a speed boost, while doughnuts temporarily turn them into wheels.
+Players can defeat enemies and use food power-ups on each level to attack one another or expand their lead; for instance, chili peppers give characters a speed boost, doughnuts temporarily turn them into wheels, and jelly allows them to travel under walls.
 The game can be played locally with up to two human players (four if more than one console is used) and online with up to four players, with the lattermost option requiring a Nintendo Switch Online account.
 Matches can be randomized or played in private lobbies.

 There are three types of rounds, each with several different levels: